apache/gravitino/docs/glossary.md

 - A compatible implementation of the Hive Metastore Service (HMS).

+## Binary Distribution Package

+- A package containing the compiled and executable version of the software, ready for distribution and deployment.

 ## Catalog

 - A collection of metadata from a specific metadata source.

+## Catalog provider

+- The specific system or technology used to store and manage metadata catalogs.

 ## Columns